mohamedissack/Github-Search/README.md

 Want to contribute?
 Awesome!
 To fix a bug or enhance an existing module, follow these steps:
 - Fork the repo
+- Create a new branch (`git checkout -b improve-feature`)
+- Make the appropriate changes in the files
+- Add changes to reflect the changes made

 ## Code scaffolding